shellhub-io/shellhub-io.github.io/docs/admin-manual/running.md

 !!! info ""
 	Running ShellHub in a multi-host environment with Kubernetes or Docker Swarm is beyond the scope of this guide.

-To run ShellHub you can just simply run the up command with docker-compose inside of ShellHub project dir:
+To run ShellHub you can just simply run the up command with docker-compose wrapper inside of ShellHub project dir:

 ```
-docker-compose up -d
+./bin/docker-compose up -d
 ```

 !!! warning "Be patient, it can take up to 10 minutes for the first time"